Experimental test of generalized multipartite entropic uncertainty relations

-Technically, compared to tripartite scenarios, a EUR of multiple measurements in multiparty systems is on-demand in realistic many-body-based quantum information processing, which is deemed as a general case.
-In this sense, we next focus on addressing this issue and presenting a GEUR with respect to the multiple measurement architecture.

-{\bf Theorem 2.} A GEUR for measurements of multiple observables in the context of multipartite systems can be expressed as
+Technically, compared to tripartite scenarios, a EUR of multiple measurements in multiparty systems is essential in realistic many-body-based quantum information processing, which is deemed as a general case.
+The GEUR for measurements of multiple observables in a four qubit-system is expressed as